 Translated from German by Antanas Gailius

 This drama stands as a summary of all previous dramas, from The Doll House to this one, written by Henrik Ibsen.
 The last one concludes the whole drama cycle.
-The play is about the value of life and art, the decisions made, the losses experienced and the natural instinct to get back everything what was lost.
-“Despite the person’s age, status, social position or time, he or she is always on the way of selection.
-Even though this play was written in the XX century, it seems to be relevant today because a man and his spiritual needs do not change.
-Only circumstances and the way they take place change.
+The play is about the value of life and art, the decisions made, the losses experienced, and the natural instinct to get back everything that was lost.
+“Despite the person’s age, status, social position, or time, he or she is always on the way of selection.”
+Even though this play was written in the 20th century, it seems to be relevant today because a man and his spiritual needs do not change.
+Only circumstances and the way they take place to change.
 All characters of the play are like “victims” of earlier decisions: they feel imprisoned in their own as well as in others’ existence.
-During the play I would like to talk about a person who tries to escape from the stagnant reality, get back the lost “freedom” and be reborn in the “new life”.
-I see this creation as a synthesis of reality and a fairy tale with no place or age to be recognised”, claims M Klimaitė.
+During the play, I would like to talk about a person who tries to escape from the stagnant reality, get back the lost “freedom”, and be reborn in the “new life”.
+I see this creation as the synthesis of reality and a fairy tale with no place or age to be recognized”, claims M Klimaitė.

 The Long hall

 To the top